principles of the theory of wealth

 +++++++++++++++++++++++++++++++++++++++++++++++++++

-Temporary text.
-There exists two initial versions; one premiered at spazju kreattiv in Malta on May 12th 2022.
+There exist two initial versions; one premiered at spazju kreattiv in Malta on May 12th 2022.
 Another one presented at the galerie obrist in Essen, Germany.

 This piece got the Facebook price for “Momemtum of AI Creation” in November 2021.